MANET

 MANET, MELODIC SCALES & MODES

 At a fundamental level, Scales and Modes are a combination of notes in ascent and descent.
 While many systems use 5 or 7 note scales and modes with full flexibility to arrange these in any aesthetically satisfying manner within a musical composition or improvisatory passage, there are melody-centric systems such as Indian Classical, where every addition, deletion or alteration of note-sequence leads to the formation of a distinct mode (Raga) with its own rules and identity.
-For instance consider the following 4 sequences:
+For instance consider the following 4 sequences (Indian equivalents of note names like Do – Re – Mi and corresponding notes from the middle C of a Piano are given):

 (i) Sa-Ri-Ga-Ma-Pa-Da-Ni-Sa (CDEFGABC)